LeviLionheart/LeviLionheart/README.md

-## Hi there, I'm Levi 👋
+# Hi there, I'm Levi! 👋

-Welcome to my Github Page!
-I am a *network and security specialist* working to build a safe and efficient world for everyone.
-A life long learner, friend, father, and husband.

----
-- 🔭 I’m currently working on: Obtaining my BS in Cybersecurity | My current role being _network specialist_
-- 🌱 I’m currently learning: Everything I can possibly cram into my brain
----
+Welcome to my GitHub!
+I'm a **Network & Security Specialist** passionate about building secure, efficient, and scalable systems.
+A **lifelong learner**, **father**, and **husband**, I continuously strive to expand my knowledge and share insights with the community.

+### 🚀 What I'm Working On
+- 🏫 **Pursuing my BS in Cybersecurity** at UW Stout
+- 💼 **Network Specialist** managing enterprise infrastructure & security
+- 🛠️ **Building & automating** tools for networking & cybersecurity

+### 📚 What I'm Learning
+- 🔐 Cybersecurity research & ethical hacking
+- 🖧 Advanced networking & infrastructure security
+- 🏗️ Software development & automation

+💡 Always open to collaboration, security research, and new challenges.
+Feel free to connect! 🚀